 While the above advice is a good starting point, you will need to experiment and figure out which settings are right for you.
-It’s a good idea to dive a little deeper into aperture, shutter speed, and ISO to find out what effect they have on your moon photos so you can get the shots you’re aiming for.
+It’s a good idea to dive a little deeper into aperture, shutter speed, and ISO – as well as different focal lengths, focusing modes, and file types – to find out what effect they have on your moon photos; that way, you can get the shots you’re aiming for.

 1. Use Manual mode

 This might be intimidating if you’re used to letting your camera make exposure decisions for you, but moon photography is a great way to learn Manual mode.

 Your camera knows what to do in most well-lit situations, but shooting the moon isn’t one of them.
 You have to take control, and Manual mode lets you choose the aperture, shutter speed, and ISO – all of which are critical to getting good pictures of the moon.
 You must be very specific about your exposure settings, and Manual mode lets you dial in the precise values you need.